40843245/tool/command line tool/Maven/README.md

 # Maven
 ## intro
+`Apache Maven` is a build automation tool used primarily for Java projects.

 `Maven command prompt` is a command line prompt, like `Dos command prompt` in Windows.
-One can do task simply through the command in `Maven command prompt`. (for convenience, we will call `Maven command prompt` as `Maven` in this article)
+One can do task simply through the command in `Maven command prompt`. (for convenience, we will call `Maven command prompt` as `Mvn` or `mvn` in this article)

 ## abstract
 In this article, I will simply talk how to download, install, then setup the environment setting.
 Next, I will discuss how to do some fundamental tasks by `Maven command`.